saadhussain01306/ADA_lab_jssstu/README.md

 # ADA_new
-design and analysis of algorithm lab SJCE
+design and analysis of algorithm lab @SJCE :)

 List of Programs
 1) Implement Euclid’s, Consecutive integer checking and Modified Euclid’s algorithms